-Pre-allocated graphics pages are initially allocated in an interleaved fashion across all NUMA nodes that have their memory located at addresses below the 4 GB boundary.
+Pre-allocated graphics pages are initially allocated in an interleaved fashion across all NUMA nodes, using memory from each node's ZONE_NORMAL memory range.
 Graphics applications, such as X and Xorg, map these graphics pages into their address space and thus have graphics mappings that are typically spread across the various NUMA nodes in the system.
 Since these mappings are locked down for I/O when a graphics application is executing, these pages may not be unmapped or freed by the memory-shielding support in the kernel, thus preventing any automatic page migration of these mappings.